-- The resource is associated with events that have made a significant contribution to the broad pattern of history (criterion A). - The resource is associated with the lives of people significant in the past (criterion B). - The resource embodies distinctive characteristics of a type, period, or method of construction; represents the work of a master; possesses high artistic value; or represents a significant and distinguishable entity whose components may lack individual distinction (criterion C). - The resource has yielded, or might be likely to yield, information important in prehistory or history (criterion D).
+• The resource is associated with events that have made a significant contribution to the broad pattern of history (criterion A).

+- The resource is associated with the lives of people significant in the past (criterion B). - The resource embodies distinctive characteristics of a type, period, or method of construction; represents the work of a master; possesses high artistic value; or represents a significant and distinguishable entity whose components may lack individual distinction (criterion C). - The resource has yielded, or might be likely to yield, information important in prehistory or history (criterion D).

 In addition to meeting at least one of the above criteria, a cultural resource must also possess integrity of location, design, setting, materials, workmanship, feeling, and association.
 Integrity is defined as the authenticity of a property's historic identity, as evidenced by the survival of physical characteristics it possessed in the past and its capacity to convey information about a culture or group of people, a historic pattern, or a specific type of architectural or engineering design or technology.
 Location refers to the place where an event occurred or a property was originally built.
 Design considers elements such as plan, form, and style of a property.
 Setting is the physical environment of the property.
-Materials refer to the physical elements used to construct the property to convey its historic time and place.
+Materials refer to the physical elements used to construct the property.
+Workmanship refers to the craftsmanship of the creators of a property.
+Feeling is the ability of the property to convey its historic time and place.
 Association refers to the link between the property and a historically significant event or person.